Toroidal grid minors and stretch in embedded graphs: Finding grids in the torus

-\torus{\Sigma_1} \cylin{\mbox{$\Pi$}} \begin{proof}[\bf Proof of Theorem~\ref{thm:two-cycle-families}] Let $\alpha, \beta$ be oriented simple closed curves such that $(\alpha,\beta)$ is a basis, and such that $\alpha$ and $\beta$ intersect (cross) each other exactly once.
-Using a standard surface homeomorphism argument (cf.~\cite{St93}), we may assume without loss of generality that each $C_i$ has the same homotopy type as $\alpha$ (we assign an orientation to the cycles $C_i$ to ensure this).
+\cylin{\mbox{$\Pi$}} \begin{proof}[\bf Proof of Theorem~\ref{thm:two-cycle-families}] Let $\alpha, \beta$ be oriented simple closed curves such that $(\alpha,\beta)$ is a basis and $\alpha,\beta$ intersect (cross) each other exactly once; see Figure~\ref{fig:torusab}.
+Using a standard surface homeomorphism argument (cf.~\cite[Section 6.3.2]{St93}), we may assume without loss of generality that each $C_i$ has the same homotopy type as $\alpha$ (we assign an orientation to the cycles $C_i$ to ensure this).
 Thus it follows that the cycles $D_j$ may be oriented in such a way that there exist integers $r\ge 0,s\ge 1$ such that the homotopy type of each $D_j$ is $\alpha^r\beta^s$.